 She decided to accept all three as they offered different experience in areas such as customer service, finance, problem solving, coaching and explaining products.
 However, her trio of opportunities shared one common theme: serving others.

-Janessa Hageman, assistant director of the Business Career Center, said Statter’s perseverance set her apart in her internship search.
+Janessa Hageman, said Statter’s perseverance set her apart in her internship search.

 “Karly is a go-getter.
 As a PrEP student, she stayed focused and drew on what she learned in the course.
 At the same time, she reflected on finding opportunities that aligned with her values of helping others.
 Drawing on her top strengths and gaining professional development skills, she now helps others navigate the same professional development process from firsthand experience,” Hageman said.